ahmedsaheed/website/data/second-brain/javari.md

 She broke down admitting her stepfather had touched her for years
 She kept it secret for fear of her mother's grief
 Now the bitterness she feels for that nigga is at a peak
-And her lack of self-esteem is the reason that she would sleep with anybody
+And her lack of self-esteem is the reason that she would sleep with anybody and not think twice,

-And not think twice, Javari spoke calmly
+Javari spoke calmly
 Instructing her to forgive her stepfather
 Though he was wrong he was sick
 Afflicted by evil, but the power to switch